pbyrne/dannahforcitycouncil.com/source/index.md

 ## Endorsements

 <section class="endorsements-wrapper">
-<%= endorsement_image(href: "https://www.dfl.org", alt: "DFL endorsement", src: "endorsements-2020/dfl.png") %>
-<%= endorsement_image(href: "https://www.womenwinning.org", alt: "Women Winning endorsement", src: "endorsements-2020/women-winning.jpg") %>
-<%= endorsement_image(href: "https://www.local322.net", alt: "Carpenters Local 322 endorsement", src: "endorsements-2020/carpenters-local-322.png") %>
-<%= endorsement_image(href: "https://northcountrycarpenter.org", alt: "Regional Council of Carpenters endorsement", src: "endorsements-2020/carpenters-regional-council.jpg") %>
+{% for endorsement in endorsements %}
+  {% include endorsement_link endorsement %}
+{% endfor %}
 </section>

 ## About me

 I am an Anishinaabe woman and a descendant of the White Earth Reservation.
 I was raised in Northeast Minneapolis.
-I earned my Bachelor's degree in political science with a minor in justice and Peace Studies at the University of St. Thomas.
+I earned my Bachelor’s degree in political science with a minor in justice and Peace Studies at the University of St. Thomas.
 I have worked at a small law firm in downtown Minneapolis since 2010 where I am a paralegal supervisor.
 My husband Brett and I moved to Roseville in 2016 after our rent in Minneapolis continued to rise year after year.

 I decided to run for office to protect residents from rising and unaffordable rents, to ensure our property taxes are used responsibly, and to create a future for our city that is brighter than our past.